maticnetwork/zkevm-docs/docs/protocol/zkevm-bridge.md

 ---
 id: zkevm-bridge
 title: Introduction to zkEVM Bridge
-sidebar_label: Protocol Overview
+sidebar_label: Overview
-description: Introduction to the Polygon zkEVM bridge architecture.
+description: zkEVM Bridge is a component that enables communication and asset migration between the Polygon zkEVM network and other networks, such as the L1 (Ethereum Mainnet) or any L2 built on top of Ethereum.
 keywords:
-  - docs
-  - zk rollups
   - polygon
   - bridge
-  - Polygon zkEVM
+  - zkEVM
+  - interoperability
+  - Bridge smart contract
+  - introduction
 ---

 The ability of any blockchain to exchange data with other blockchains is critical, as it allows the blockchain to participate in an ecosystem of other blockchains; this is known as **interoperability**.
 Many interoperability-enabling solutions have been developed, each with their own set of advantages and disadvantages.